Alternating Recurrent Dialog Model with Large-scale Pre-trained Language Models: Abstract

 \section{Abstract}

 Existing dialog system models require extensive human annotations and are difficult to generalize to different tasks.
-The recent success of large pre-trained language models such as BERT and GPT-2 \citep{devlin-etal-2019-bert,radford2019language} have suggested the effectiveness of incorporating language priors in down-stream NLP tasks.
+The recent success of large pre-trained language models has suggested the effectiveness of incorporating language priors in down-stream NLP tasks.
 However, how much pre-trained language models can help dialog response generation is still under exploration.
-In this paper, we propose a simple, general, and effective framework: Alternating Roles Dialog Model (\modelname{}). \modelname{} models each speaker separately and takes advantage of the large pre-trained language model.
-It requires no supervision from human annotations such as belief states or dialog acts to achieve effective conversations. \modelname{} outperforms or is on par with state-of-the-art methods on two popular task-oriented dialog datasets: CamRest676 and MultiWOZ.
+In this paper, we propose a simple, general, and effective framework: Alternating Recurrent Dialog Model (\modelname{}). \modelname{} models each speaker separately and takes advantage of large pre-trained language models.
+It requires no supervision from human annotations such as belief states or dialog acts to achieve effective conversations. \modelname{} outperforms or is on par with the state-of-the-art methods on two popular task-oriented dialog datasets: CamRest676 and MultiWOZ.
 Moreover, we can generalize \modelname{} to more challenging, non-collaborative tasks such as persuasion.
-In persuasion tasks, \modelname{} is capable of generating human-like responses to persuade people to donate to a charity.
+In the PersuasionForGood task, \modelname{} is capable of generating human-like responses to persuade people to donate to a charity.\footnote{Code is available at https://github.com/qywu/ARDM}